AadiManchekar/Playground/Java/OOPS/README.md

 * Poly means **Many** and Morphism means **Form**.
 * A same method behaves differently in different situations.
 * Method overloads in Java are only **allowed** for **methods with different signatures (parameters)**.
+* With polymorphism, you can write code that doesn’t have to change when you introduce new subclass types into the program.
 * You **cannot** do method overloading with **different return type**:

 ```java